ligolang/ligo/gitlab-pages/docs/tutorials/get-started/tezos-taco-shop-smart-contract.md

 Now that we have our stock well defined in form of storage, we can move on to the actual sales.
-The `main` function will take a key `id` from our `taco_shop_storage` map.
+The `main` function will take a key `id` from our `taco_shop_storage` map and will be renamed `buy_taco` for more readability.
 This will allow us to calculate pricing, and if the sale is successful, we will be able to reduce our stock because we have sold a taco!

 ### Selling the Tacos for Free